Educational Technology at Maranatha

-Maranatha High School’s Technology, Integration, Learning, Environment (TILE) Lab features three new high-tech classrooms: Coding/Robotics Center, Creative/Design Center, and the Maker Space.
+The Technology, Integration, Learning, Environment (TILE) Lab features at Maranatha High School features three new high-tech classrooms: Coding/Robotics Center, Creative/Design Center, and the Maker Space.
 These centers utilize different types of creativity and technology.

 The Coding/Robotics Center features PC laptop computers for Computer Science classes and applications.